 Another important factor is to ensure the instrument has enough bandwidth to capture the rise/fall times correctly.
 For example, an impulse radar may have a very short duration pulse therefore a very broadband oscilloscope may be the best tool to capture the pulse and characterize its parameters such as overshoot and rise and fall times.
-Very fast transition times or very short duration (sub-nanosecond or shorter) can be accurately seen on a 70 GHz bandwidth oscilloscope such as the DPO70000SX family.
+Very fast transition times or very short duration (sub-nanosecond or shorter) can be accurately seen on a 70GHz bandwidth oscilloscope such as the DPO70000SX family.

 Figure 2.
-The DPO70000SX ATI Performance Oscilloscope delivers the industry's most accurate capture of high-speed signal behavior to verify, validate and characterize you nest generation designs.
+The DPO70000SX ATI Performance Oscilloscope delivers the industry's most accurate capture of high-speed signal behavior to verify, validate and characterize your

-For measuring on/off ratio a wide amplitude is required, Understanding the dynamic range of the instrument is key for this measurement, sometimes referred to the dynamic range of an instrument, ab and can be expressed in decibels, actual bits or effective number of bits (ENOB).
+For measuring on/off ratio a wide amplitude is required.
+Understanding the dynamic range of the instrument is key for this measurement, sometimes referred to as the dynamic range of an instrument, and can be expressed in decibels, actual bits or effective number of bits (ENOB).

-For example, the Tektronix 4, 5 and 6 Series MSO oscilloscope has a 12 Bit analog to digital converter (ADC) and can capture signals with up to 8GHz in bandwidth.
-The MDO4000C has an optional Spectrum Analyzer built in with an RF frequency range up to 6GHz not only does this allows for cross domain triggering but also provides higher dynamic range for frequency domain measurements The 5 and 6 Series can be used alongside a USB spectrum analyzer such as the RSA300 or RSA500 families when wider frequency coverage and better dynamic range is required, especially for frequency domain measurements.
+For example, the Tektronix 5 Series MSO oscilloscope has a 12 Bit analog to digital converter (ADC) and can capture signals with up to 2GHz in bandwidth.
+In comparison to the lower performing MDO4000C oscilloscope that can capture up to 1GHz of bandwidth with 8 bits of resolution.
+The MDO4000C has an optional Spectrum Analyzer built in with an RF frequency range up to 6GHz not only does this allows for cross domain triggering but also provides higher dynamic range for frequency domain measurements.
+The 5 Series MSO can be used alongside a USB spectrum analyzer such as the RSA300 or RSA500 families when wider frequency coverage and better dynamic range is required - with the added benefit of being able to use the oscilloscope to trigger the spectrum analyzer based on digital or analog signal bus events.

 Figure 3.
-The 5 Series MSO and RSA500 can be used together to perform multiple domain measurements.
+The 5 Series MSO and RSA500 can be used together to perform multiple

 If the pulse has vector modulation as used in data link or communication systems, this may require specialized demodulation measurements such as error vector magnitude (EVM).
-Advanced frequency and vector analysis is provided the SignalVu PC that can connect to both Oscilloscopes and Spectrum Analyzers.
+Advanced frequency and vector analysis is provided with SignalVu-PC that can connect to both oscilloscopes and spectrum analyzers.